keboola/connection-docs/components/extractors/database/postgresql/index.md

     - `Bytes`: represents binary data as a byte array.
 - **Snapshot Fetch Size**: During a snapshot, the connector reads table content in batches of rows.
 This property specifies the maximum number of rows in a batch.
 The default value is `10240`.
+- **Snapshot Statement Override** - Define a custom SQL SELECT statement that will be used to fetch the initial snapshot.

 #### Heartbeat